HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

 <br/>
 #### SHIP
 Ships carry up to 1,000 halite as cargo and can be issued one command per turn via the command queue.
-Ships automatically deposit their cargo when positioned over the Shipyard or Dropoff points.
+Ships automatically deposit their cargo when positioned over the shipyard or dropoff points.
 If two ships collide, both are destroyed; their cargo falls back into the sea at the collision site.

 Ships have an `owner`, an `id`, a `position`, and a `halite_amount`.